gueff/blogimus/_INSTALL/data/page/Blogimus Documentation.md

 <tag>PHP, myMVC, Blogixx,Documentation</tag>

-# Blogixx
+# blogimus
-a markdown file Blog Module for [myMVC](https://www.mymvc.org/).
+a PHP markdown Blog System using [myMVC](https://www.mymvc.org/).

-This is so called "_flat file blog system_", which means there is no database required
+This is so called "_flat file blog system_", which means there is no database required.

 Demo: http://blog.ueffing.net